homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

-- If you have any issues with this plugin, enable the debug mode (in plugin settings and homebridge settings) and restart homebridge / child bridge.
-This will print additional information to the log.
+- If you have any issues with this plugin, please enable debug mode (in both the plugin and homebridge settings) and restart homebridge / child bridge.
+This will include more detailed information in the log
-- If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app.
+- If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app
-- It is recommended to run this plugin as [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).
+- It's recommended you run this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

 ## Contributing and support